Hi, I'm Kayla!

 From winter to spring 2024-2025, I was assigned into a group of fellow design students to create a new course pathway infographic for Bellevue College's website.
 My role in this group project quickly fell into one of a creative director and project manager.
 I largely inspired the overall vision of the project: the design style, layout, and oversaw my teammates, making sure that what they created for the infographic fit the guidelines of the style we were going for.I was also in charge of the infographic's Illustrator file, and would be the one adding and rearranging assets as my teammates sent me their parts of the project.

 I researched severel design styles before landing on a style called "Neo-Brutalism," which we all felt fit the project well.
-After consulting our client, we adjusted the typical color scheme for Neo-Brutalism into something more neutral, creating a more formal version of the style.To the right: A moodboard I made as a point of reference, and a "practice board" I made to get to know the style more before diving into the project.
+After consulting our client, we spent a few days adjusting the typical color scheme and spunky geometry for Neo-Brutalism into something more neutral, creating a more formal version of the style for the school website.To the right: A moodboard I made as a point of reference, and a "practice board" I made to get to know the style more before diving into the project.

 Neo-Brutalism Moodboard